miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |	5.44925173e-12  | Road narrows on the right	|
 | 	2.09899914e-12  | Right-of-way at the next intersection|

-For the seventh image ...
+For the seventh image, the model is relatively sure that this is a Right-of-way at the next intersection (probability of 0.999), and the image does contain a stop sign.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|